It’s no secret that we’re a self-obsessed society. (is it?)

 - People buy expensive homes with loans far beyond their ability to pay — or at least they did until the mortgage market collapsed as a result.

 - Babies wear bibs embroidered with “Supermodel” or “Chick Magnet” and suck on “Bling” pacifiers while their parents read modernized nursery rhymes from This Little Piggy went to Prada.

 - People strive to create a “personal brand,” packaging themselves like a product to be sold.

 - High school students pummel classmates and then seek attention for their violence by posting YouTube videos of the beatings.

 I’m not sure it’s anything particularly new.
-We’ve always wanted people to like us, think well of us, and feel popular and validated and all of that.
+We’ve always wanted people to like us, think well of us, and feel popular and validated.
 These desires are as old as human beings themselves.

-As parents today, we face this questions: In this age of ever increasing narcissism, how are we teaching our kids to care about others?
+As parents today, we face this question: in this age of ever-increasing narcissism, how are we teaching our kids to care about others?

 When I come home from work these days, my boys ask, “How was your day, Mom?”
-I love this and appreciate it, even though I was the one who taught it.
-Previously, they would get in the car after school and I would ask them, every single day, how their day was and every single day they would answer, and leave it at that.
-Until I taught them,
+I love this and appreciate it, even though I was the one who taught them to say it.
+Previously, they would get in the car after school and I would ask them, every single day, how their day was, and every single day they would answer, and leave it at that.
+Until I taught them:

 “Respectfully, boys, you should ask me how my day was, too.
 Because when you care about another person, you care to know what happened to them that day, what their highs or lows were, to let them tell their stories.”